JacobWoods/SODE-summer-19/README.md

   ![equation](https://latex.codecogs.com/gif.latex?%5Cfrac%7Bk%7D%7BN%7D%5Csum_%7Bi%5Csim%20j%7DG%28u_i-u_j%29sin%28u_i-u_j&plus;%5Calpha%20%29)

-Here we have A representing the coupling strength between i and j in the ith, jth entry of A,  U represents the current state of the system, k like in the equation represents the coupleing strength and a is the so called phase lag represented by alpha in the equation.
+Here we have A representing the function G between i and j in the ith, jth entry of A,  U represents the current state of the system, k like in the equation represents the coupleing strength and a is the so called phase lag represented by alpha in the equation.

  ## Kuramoto_4s.m